Carl Johnson (Grand Theft Auto): Reception

 CJ's popularity made him the subject of unofficial conversions of his character model to various video games, such as in Guitar Hero World Tour (2008).

-The character of Carl Johnson received critical acclaim after the release of Grand Theft Auto: San Andreas, and has been included in many lists of the best characters in video games.
+Carl Johnson received critical acclaim after the release of Grand Theft Auto: San Andreas, and has been included in many lists of the best characters in video games.
 Official U.S. PlayStation Magazines John Davison considered CJ "possibly one of the most well-developed and believable videogame characters ever made" due to his layered personality and realistic behavior; 1Up.coms Parish concurred but felt CJ's kind nature made his in-game actions less believable, a problem that may have been circumvented through a branching narrative.
-IGNs Jesse SChedeen felt, of all series protagonists, "few are as compelling or flat out badass" as CJ, praising the customization.
+IGNs Jesse Schedeen felt, of all series protagonists, "few are as compelling or flat out badass" as CJ, praising the customization.
 CraveOnline Media's Paul Tamburro wrote that "it was refreshing to take control of a character who was considerate about when and when not to commit wanton mass-slaughtering", and Matthew Cooper of Sabotage Times said CJ "was the first to appear with a conscience, the first that didn't seem to enjoy killing copious numbers of people".

 GameDaily listed CJ among their list of the best black characters in video games, refusing the idea that he reinforces negative stereotypes since he is "more ghetto-born James Bond than straight-up gangsta".
 Similarly, Larry Hester of Complex Gaming named CJ the "gangbanger with a good heart."
 In 2012, GamesRadar wrote "few [Grand Theft Auto] heroes have been as charismatic as him, and few likely will in the future".
 In 2008, The Age called CJ "the most humble" of Grand Theft Auto anti-heroes and "one of the first strong African-American lead characters in any major videogame".
 Game Informers Matt Helgeson felt "he could have easily been another gangster stereotype, but by the end of San Andreas we see CJ as a flawed, but ultimately good man who did the best he could in the worst of circumstances."
 In 2011, readers of Guinness World Records Gamer's Edition voted Carl "CJ" Johnson as the 22nd top video game character of all time.

 CJ won Hero of 2005 at the Golden Joystick Awards.
 At G-Phoria, CJ nominated for Favorite Character and Young Maylay for Best Voice Performance – Male.

 Due to CJ's popularity and relative simplicity of his character model, unofficial conversions of the CJ model to various video games has become a humorous "tradition" and an informal test item in the modding community especially whenever a game receives support for modifications, in similar vein to Doom (1993) being ported to every computing platform.
 Aleksandr Silantev, an architectural artist at GSC Game World who worked on S.T.A.L.K.E.R.
 2: Heart of Chornobyl (2024), reportedly released a CJ mod for the game–among other mods based on popular internet memes–as a proof-of-concept for an official modding toolkit for S.T.A.L.K.E.R.
 2.